MicrosoftDocs/sdk-api/sdk-api-src/content/codecapi/ne-codecapi-eavdecddoperationalmode.md

-Specifies the compression control mode for a Dolby AC-3 audio stream.
+Specifies the compression control mode for a Dolby AC-3 or Dolby Enhanced AC-3 audio stream.
 This enumeration is used with the <a href="https://docs.microsoft.com/windows/desktop/DirectShow/avdecddoperationalmode-property">AVDecDDOperationalMode</a> property.